senecaxconnect/xconnect_docs/docs/Usage_ManageEmailProfiles.md

 E-mail templates define the content for the e-mails that are sent to the defined profile.

 ## Accessing E-mail Templates
-E-mail templates can be accessed by clicking the "New Email Profile" button, and clicking the "Settings" link:
+E-mail templates can be accessed by clicking the "New Email Profile" button, and clicking the "Templates" link:

 ![Side Navigation](images/settings_profile_template.png "")